 6. The local government unit may incur debt pursuant to 53 PA C.S.
 Pt.
 VII Subch.
 B (relating to indebtedness and borrowing) for the purchase of agricultural conservation easements.

 Local governments may participate in the County's Municipal Partnership Program.
-This program allows municipalities to leverage local funds with County and Commonwealth funding, allowing for the preservation of more farmland and giving municipalities more choice in what farms are chosen for preservation.
+This program allows municipalities to certify local funds with County and Commonwealth funding, allowing for the preservation of more farmland and giving municipalities more choice in what farms are chosen for preservation.
 See the Municipal Partnership Program Appendix T.

-XII.
+XIII.
 Non-profit Conservation Organization Participation in Easement Purchases